The only Libyan refugee who made it into the US last year

 The stakes were great for him.
 Had he not made it to US shores, he doesn't know what fate awaited him.

-Hass is gay, from a country where it's illegal to be one.
+Hass is a gay man, from a country where it's illegal to be one.
 Where gays have been thrown into jail or, in some case, executed.
 That's the reason CNN isn't using his last name.
 His family is unaware of his orientation, and he worries about their security.

 In the shadow of Lady Liberty